berlinplan/berlinplan.github.io/readme.md

 # Berlinplan.com
 ## freedom sustainability terror

-### Would the smartphones be smarter, Cancer and Hunger in Africa already cured by Hi-Tech if slavery were to persist?
+### smarter smartphones, the cure for cancer, and the elimination of hunger in Africa if Slavery still presisted?

 #### Benefits of slavery for World Development: (224)